 \section{Introduction}

 General Relativity (GR) stands strong as a gravity theory, verified by numerous experiments and observations \cite{Will:2018bme}.
-Nevertheless, it fails to explain several astrophysical and cosmological phenomena like the rotation curves of galaxies or the fundamental origin of dark energy.
-This allows gravity not to be described by GR, but by a modified gravity (MG) theory \cite{Clifton:2011jh}.
+Nevertheless, it fails to explain astrophysical and cosmological phenomena like the galactic rotation curves or the fundamental origin of dark energy.
+This suggests that gravity may not be fully described by GR but by a modified gravity (MG) theory \cite{Clifton:2011jh}.

-Among the numerous extensions of GR, scalar-tensor (ST) theories of gravity \cite{Burrage_2018,Brax:2021wcv,Fischer:2024eic} stand out as one of the most simple yet elegant proposals.
-On general grounds, these types of settings introduce one or more scalar fields potentially mediating a fifth force among matter components, which, if sufficiently long-range, could potentially contradict the local tests of gravity \cite{Will:2018bme} or enhance structure formation in the early \cite{Amendola:2017xhl,Savastano:2019zpr,Goh:2023mau} and late Universe \cite{Wetterich:1994bg,Wetterich:2007kr,Amendola:2007yx,Casas:2016duf}.
+Among the numerous extensions of GR, scalar-tensor (ST) theories of gravity \cite{Burrage_2018,Brax:2021wcv,Fischer:2024eic} stand out as one of the simplest yet elegant proposals.
+On general grounds, these types of settings introduce one or more scalar fields potentially mediating a fifth force among matter components, which, if sufficiently long-range, could potentially contradict the local tests of gravity \cite{Will:2018bme} or enhance structure formation in the early \cite{Amendola:2017xhl,Savastano:2019zpr,Goh:2023mau} and late Universe \cite{Wetterich:1994bg,Wetterich:2007kr,Amendola:2007yx,Casas:2016duf} (for notable exceptions see \cite{Garcia-Bellido:2011kqb,Ferreira:2016kxi,Casas:2018fum,Copeland:2021qby}).
 Many ST theories include, however, screening mechanisms that render the scalar field properties environment-dependent.
-For instance, in the chameleon mechanism \cite{Khoury_2004a}, the mass of the scalar field varies with the environment.
+In the chameleon mechanism \cite{Khoury_2004a}, the mass of the scalar field varies with the environment.
 In the symmetron \cite{Hinterbichler_2011} and dilaton scenarios \cite{Brax_2010}, it is the coupling to matter that changes, while in the Vainshtein \cite{Vainshtein_1972} and k-mouflage implementations \cite{Babichev_2009}, it is the kinetic function that plays a role.
 These screening mechanisms ensure that the scalar field becomes ineffective on astrophysical scales while remaining potentially relevant at cosmological scales.